erodedrocks/C0-LSP/README.md

 npm run compile
 ```

-2. copy the absolute path of the `server/out/server.js` file in the cloned github repository and paste it into the `C0 Language Server server.js file location: ` text box, accessible at Settings | Languages & Extensions | C0
+2. copy the absolute path of the `server/out/server.js` file in the cloned github repository and paste it into the `C0 Language Server server.js file location: ` text box accessible at Settings | Languages & Extensions | C0
 3. Restart CLion

+This should be compatible with any themes you use, and syntax highlighting should adapt.